Rezan Zuğurlu

-Rezan Zuğurlu was mayor of the Turkish district of Lice in Diyarbakır Province.
+Rezan Zuğurlu was mayor of Lice District in Diyarbakır Province, southeastern Turkey.
 She is a member of the Peace and Democracy Party (BDP).

 Personal life

 Zuğurlu was born into a family of Kurdish activists and grew up in southeastern Turkey during an armed uprising for political rights among the Kurdish people.
 She considers herself a feminist and hopes her position as mayor would help better the lives of women in the district.
 She stated that she gets a feeling of solidarity with Berivan Elif Kiliç, Mayor of the town of Kocakoy, who was married off at the age of 15 into an abusive household, as well as Gultan Kisanak, female mayor of Diyarbakir.
 She was a student of Radio and Television Broadcasting and attended night-school after her day's work.

 Prosecution

 At the age of 22, Zuğurlu was accused of having protested in solidarity with several Kurdish prisoners which resulted in her getting arrested and sentenced to a 4 years 2 months prison term, of which she spent 13 months in pretrial detention.
 The judges reasoned that her nose and mouth profile would match the one of a protester identified as the one who threw stones towards Turkish authorities.
 She was released due to an appeal and two years after being released from prison, in March 2014, she ran for public office, for the post of mayor.